hbc/NGS_Data_Analysis_Course/sessionV/lessons/02_QC_and_alignment.md

 ### Creating Bowtie2 index

-To perform the Bowtie2 alignment, a genome index is required. **We previously generated the genome indices for you**, and they exist in the `reference_data` directory.
+To perform the Bowtie2 alignment, a genome index is required. **We previously generated the genome indexes for you**, and they exist in the `reference_data` directory.

 However, if you needed to create a genome index yourself, you would use the following command: